Da1sypetals/cuda-Wavelet-KAN/README.md

 ## Update:
 - A **much** faster implementation is updated, but please note:
    - Since the implementation uses tiling, assertions are opened by default to make sure that tensor conform to the restrictions.
    - If a NaN emerges during training, please first check that all dimensions are divisible by 64.
-If that does not solve, feel free to open an issue.
+If that does not solve, feel free to open an issue(but chances are high that I cannot solve either).
    - Currently only forward is optimized, but optimizing backward is mathematically similar.
 Maybe it will be done after my examinations...
    - I am a cuda beginner, and I am grateful for any optimization suggestion : )
 - Thanks https://github.com/siboehm/SGEMM_CUDA for the optimized `SGEMM` code, I adopted it with some modification and got the implementation.